cloud-gov/cg-site/content/ops/troubleshooting-bosh.md

 title: Troubleshooting Bosh
 ---

-## Accessing Jump Boxes
+## Accessing jumpboxes

 If you're going to be accessing Bosh, you will need to intercept a jumpbox via Concourse.

 ### Pre-flight checklist:

 1. Need to have access to Concourse for cloud.gov (e.g., https://ci.cloud.gov)
 1. Need to have `fly` installed locally
 1. Login to Concourse through the web, click on the link next to `cli:` to download `fly` for your platform
- 1. Save to a location in your path
+1. Save to a location in your path and make it executable

 ### Creating and Intercepting ephemeral jumpboxes

-1. Go to [Concourse web]() and login if necessary
+1. Go to [Concourse web](https://ci.fr.cloud.gov/login) and login if necessary
 1. Select the [jumpbox pipeline](https://ci.fr.cloud.gov/pipelines/jumpbox)
 1. Select the job that corresponds to whichever BOSH you want to work with, e.g. `container-bosh-staging`
 1. Click the plus button to start your own build of your selected job